imesman/dynamicinterop/README.md

     }
 }
 ```
-`GetCurrentThreadId` can then be called to execute the interoped function in Kernel32.
+The `GetCurrentThreadId` field can then be called to execute the associated function.

 ### License
 DynamicInterop is distributed under the very permissive [MIT/X11 license](LICENSE).